-A.C.T. is committed to providing a safe, comfortable environment for its students, faculty and staff.
-Recognizing its location in an urban area, however, A.C.T. has developed the following campus security procedures to ensure all members of the community are aware of the potential for crime and prepared to report it effectively.
-For that reason, the following information is provided for students to familiarize them with A.C.T's campus security procedures.
+A.C.T. is committed to providing a safe, comfortable environment for its students, faculty, and staff.
+Recognizing its location in an urban area, A.C.T. has developed the following campus security procedures to help ensure all members of its community are aware of the potential for crime and prepared to report it effectively:

 Reporting On-campus Crime Incidents

-A.C.T. guards are charged with monitoring appropriate behavior by students, teachers, and staff in the course of their activities on A.C.T. premises, and with reporting to A.C.T. administration behavior that is in violation of the codes of conduct in A.C.T. handbooks.
-In the event of an urgent situation, A.C.T. security guards have the authority to act to protect other staff and students according to their best judgment at the time.
+have the authority to act to protect other staff and students according to their best judgment at the time.
 This may include requesting ID, asking an individual to leave the premises, or other measures they may deem appropriate.
-Neither A.C.T. nor building guards have the authority to make arrests; however, they may choose to contact the police if an incident occurs that presents a clear and present danger, or if a student, teacher, or staff person requests that they contact police.
-A.C.T. security personnel have no special relationship with authorities other than acting in an intermediary capacity.
+Neither A.C.T. nor building ambassadors have the authority to make arrests; however, they may choose to contact the police if an incident occurs that presents a clear and present danger, or if a student, teacher, or staff person requests that they contact police.
+A.C.T. ambassador personnel have no special relationship with authorities other than acting in an intermediary capacity.

 Crime Awareness Training